bhaskarbhardwaj007/NLP-SENTIMENT-ANALYSIS-/README.md

 2. Extract the data.
 3. Upload the extracted data to Google drive
 4. Link the Google drive with Google colab   #(This step is included in the code)
+5. Copy the path of your data which is now inside your Google colab, and paste it after 'pd.read_csv('paste_here')'

 # Feel free to use the code